Mooobert/BonusItems/README.md

 Tired of getting crap every run?
 Tired of not having enough items to sufficiently kill bosses?
-Do you want more items?
+Do you just want more items?

 Lucky for you (if you choose to install this mod), this is the pick-me-up you've been looking for!

-This mod gives you an item each floor to compensate for anything unsavory you might've picked up to keep your run going.
+This mod gives you a couple item each floor to compensate for anything unsavory you might've picked up to keep your run going.

-//Currently nonfunctional
+Currently functional, but further improvements are coming soon!